 - Profit more through streamlining operations and achieve better results

 - Establish themselves as an authority on that area of law in the marketplace

-These are some very powerful synergies and should be taken into consideration when developing a long term marketing and operations plan for your law firm.
+These individual benefits also produce some very powerful synergies and should be taken into consideration when developing a long term marketing and operations plan for your law firm.
 Furthermore, in a study we conducted, it was found that the majority (between 80-94%) of law firms ranking in the first-page search results on Google positioned themselves as specialists in one or several areas of law.
 In the eyes of consumers and your target market, this has appeal.
 Consumers may think they’re getting a better value by hiring a lawyer that focuses on the specific type of cases that they require help with.